overcommitted/ParcelKit/README.md

 Requirements
 ------------
 * iOS 6.1 or higher
-* Dropbox Sync SDK 3.0.0 or higher
+* Dropbox Sync SDK 3.0.2 or higher
-* Xcode 4.6 or higher for building the framework
-* Xcode 5 or higher for running the included logic tests
+* Xcode 5 or higher

 License
 -------